Seven Governance Themes. One Structural Finding.

 33.1%

+41.0% of organisations have no formal process for employees to update their name or gender marker in HR systems.
 HR systems, payroll, directories, email, and IT infrastructure are the administrative backbone of identity at work.
-When these systems can’t accommodate a name change, don’t allow non-binary gender markers, or require an employee to out themselves to IT support — the organisation is creating friction where there should be none.
+When these systems can't accommodate a name change or require an employee to out themselves to IT support, the organisation is creating friction where there should be none.

-• 41.0% have no process at all
+Have no process at all for name/gender marker changes

-• 11.0% didn’t know whether a process existed
+Didn't know whether a process existed

 Whether systems allow employees to record and display their pronouns is a practical indicator of inclusion infrastructure:

-• 22.1% of organisations have systems that allow pronoun recording
+Have systems that allow pronoun recording

 22.1%